LifeLongLiver/academic-kickstart/content/authors/admin/_index.md

 ---
 organizations:
-  - name: Just Being Me For As Long As I Can
+  - name: Just Being Me For As Long As I Exist
     url: ""
 superuser: true
 authors: